CumulusNetworks/docs/content/cumulus-linux-41/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Network-Switch-Port-LED-and-Status-LED-Guidelines.md

 The port LED blink state that indicates link activity is not implemented; the ports only have ON/OFF states.

-### Celestica SeaStone2 Front Panel ALARM LED
+### Penguin Arctica 3200c Front Panel ALARM LED

-On the Celestica SeaStone2 switch, the front panel ALARM LED is not functional and remains off when you remove or insert a power module.
+On the Penguin Arctica 3200c switch, the front panel ALARM LED is not functional and remains off when you remove or insert a power module.
 The rear panel ALARM always flashes yellow.